OpenNebula/docs/source/management_and_operations/backups/rsync.rst

     $ onedatastore create ds_rsync.txt
     ID: 100

-Once these things are set up and it has been verified that all the hosts can access `RSYNC_HOST` using the `RSYNC_USER`, you should be able to start utilizing the rsync backup system.
+After applying this configuration and verifying that all of the hosts can access `RSYNC_HOST` using the `RSYNC_USER`, you should be able to start utilizing the rsync backup system.
 You can also create the DS through Sunstone like any other datastore:

 |rsync_create|